-(AP) Australian opposition leader Tony Abbott is fighting perceptions that he is sexist and old-fashioned in his attitudes toward women with a taxpayer-funded parental leave policy for working mothers that even his political allies have criticized as too generous.
+(AP) Australia's opposition leader Tony Abbott is fighting perceptions that he is sexist and has old-fashioned attitudes by proposing a parental leave policy that even his allies say is too generous.

-Abbott's conservative coalition is tipped to win power in Sept.
-7 elections after six years in opposition, even though he remains unpopular among women voters.
-But despite Australia's dwindling tax revenue in the aftermath of a China-led mining boom, Abbott on Wednesday defended his plan to spend 5.5 billion Australian dollars ($5 billion) a year to pay mothers to stay home with their newborn babies.
+Abbott's conservative coalition is tipped to win elections on Sept.
+7 even though he remains unpopular among women voters.
+But despite Australia's dwindling tax revenue, Abbott on Wednesday defended his plan to spend 5.5 billion Australian dollars ($5 billion) a year on paying mothers to stay home from work.

-Under the plan, working women would be paid the equivalent of their usual salary of up to AU$150,000 a year to take six months off work with babies born after July 1, 2015.
-The maximum payment for six months maternity leave would be AU$75,000.
+Mothers with babies would be paid the equivalent of their usual salary of up to AU$150,000 a year to take six months off work.

-Australian mothers are currently entitled to AU$622.10 a week, the equivalent of the minimum wage, for 18 weeks for maternity leave.
+Australian mothers are currently entitled to AU$622 a week for 18 weeks for maternity leave.